sravansasimanagement/city-pulse-events/README.md

 ### .env setup

-Create a .env file in the project root with your Firebase keys:
+Create a .env file in the project root with your Firebase keys and API keys:

+VITE_TM_API_KEY=API_KEY

 REACT_APP_FIREBASE_API_KEY=YOUR_API_KEY